Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Related work and contributions

-The OTS problem aims to switch on/off certain network components in the power grid to achieve reductions in the total generation costs.
-It is well understood and discussed in the literature in the context of AC grids.
-Fisher et al. \cite{Fisher2008} first introduced the concept, using the ``DC" linearization of the ``AC"-OPF constraints.
-In addition, Hedman et al. \cite{Hedman2009} discussed the effect of switching lines on the reliability of power systems applying the N-1 constraint again using the ``DC" linearization.
-However, the solutions of the DC-OTS led to infeasibility when applied to the exact, non-convex ``AC" formulation \cite{Soroush2014}.
-Note that AC infeasibility of ``DC" solutions also occurs for ``plain" OPF problems~\cite{Baker2021}.
 As the AC-OTS problem is a Mixed-Integer Nonlinear Problem (MINLP), its computational effort is considerable for sizeable (test) networks.
 Thus, several heuristics-based methodologies have been developed to provide AC-feasible results \cite{Soroush2014},\cite{capitanescu_ac_2014,crozier_feasible_2022}.
 Soroush et al. \cite{Soroush2014} use a DC-OPF-based line ranking to reduce the operations costs in the exact AC-OPF model.
 Capitanescu et al. \cite{capitanescu_ac_2014} relax the binary variables and run several nonlinear OPFs, getting acceptable results compared to the MINLP problem while considerably reducing the computational time.
 A set of standard DC-OPF problems is selected by a greedy algorithm developed by Crozier et al. \cite{crozier_feasible_2022}.
 However, the lines ``chosen" to be switched off in the DC-OTS problem do not bring the same benefits to the AC-OTS.
 More recently, Hinneck et al. \cite{Hinneck2023} proposed a methodology including domain-specific knowledge and parallel heuristics that allow testing OTS on larger test cases as Mixed-Integer Linear Programming (MILP) subproblems.

 In this paper, a full AC-OTS formulation for AC/DC grids is introduced.
 Both AC (branches) and DC (DC branches and AC/DC converters) switching actions can occur, representing the first time that OTS has been implemented and applied to DC grids for a deterministic problem.